 It is accurate to conclude that the intermittent hostilities England pursued with republican France and its need to provide for garrisoned troops throughout Ireland meant prosperity for the young victualler.
 Indeed, there were over 20,000 soldiers in over 100 barracks in the country during this time. (see McLoughlin pp19-26)

-1785 Edmund marries Mary ElliotAccording to Garvan, Give to the Poor In Handfuls, 1996: After some years in Waterford Edmund met Mary Elliott whom he came to love deeply.
+1785 Edmund marries Mary ElliotAccording to Garvan, after some years in Waterford Edmund met Mary Elliott whom he came to love deeply.
 She came from a well-to-do family.
 Edmund asked Mary to marry him and in 1785 they were united in matrimony.
 He was 23 years old.
 They lived in the part of Waterford called Ballybricken.
 All this time Edmund’s business experience was growing and he was outstandingly successful because of his intelligence, acumen, integrity, qualities of leadership, and especially his ability to get on with people.
 Mary shared in Edmund’s happiness, the more so because she could also rejoice in his continuing compassion for the poor.
-But their happiness was not without its sadness because Edmund’s father died in November, 1787.
+But their happiness was not without its sadness because Edmund’s father died in November 1787.
 Interestingly, Robert Rice made Edmund an executor of his will even though he was the fourth son.

-While the exact circumstances of these happenings are still not known to us, we do know that Edmund’s grief (he was only 26 years of age) was bitterly distressing.
+While the exact circumstances of these happenings are still not known to us, we do know that Edmund’s grief was bitterly distressing.
 Years later he revealed this when, in writing about Mary Kirwan, recently widowed, he was able to identify with her, saying he knew she was in “the dregs of misery and misfortune”.

 The second choice would have been to send young Mary to be raised with Rice’s relatives in Westcourt.
 Rice’s mother was there with her eldest son Thomas.
 Similarly, Rice’s second older brother Patrick, whose family was childless, seems to have been particularly close to him and in the light of future events would have been willing to incorporate Mary into his family at this time.
 Indeed, Patrick eventually did, much later, have Mary Rice as a family member.

-The last option and the least likely for a widower without older children was to choose to raise the child himself.
-This is what Rice did.
-Consequently, soon after his wife’s death, Rice left his Ballybricken residence and moved to 3 Arundel Lane, adjacent to his business in Baronstrand Street, near the quay.
-Unable to care adequately for his baby daughter as a sole parent.
-Rice’s spinster half-sister Joan (Murphy) also moved into the Arundel Lane residence as housekeeper and became mother to Mary for at least the next ten years…
+The last option, and the least likely for a widower without older children, was to choose to raise the child himself.
+This is what Edmund did.
+Consequently, soon after his wife’s death, Rice left his Ballybricken residence and returned to 3 Arundel Lane, adjacent to his business in Baronstrand Street, near the quay.
+Unable to care adequately for his baby daughter as a sole parent, Rice’s spinster half-sister Joan (Murphy) also moved into the Arundel Lane residence as housekeeper and became mother to Mary for at least the next ten years…

 No doubt, the single father shared with Joan the feeding, bathing and toilet training of young Mary, guided her first tenuous steps at walking and encouraged her experimenting with talking.
 Did he especially treasure that day when Mary attempted to call him ‘Dada’?...